RobotMissions/PyBowieConsole/README.rst

 ==============
 The intended platform is running on a Raspbery Pi 3 w/ Raspbian Stretch.

-Boot raspbian, run pisetup and enable ssh and camera, save, reboot after it reboots, configure wifi start a terminal and install the console
+Boot raspbian, run pisetup and enable ssh and camera, save, reboot.
+After it reboots, configure wifi, then start a terminal and install the console.

 $ sudo -s

 $ git clone https://github.com/RobotMissions/PyBowieConsole.git

 $ cd PyBowieConsole

 $ python3 setup.py install

 to run the server

 $ run.sh